karx/tj-dictionary/docs/src/widgets/notes.md

 ### Creating Notes

-Here are the two ways for creating notes:
+Here are the two methods of creating notes:

 #### From Text Area